-Devilry and mischief pervades the night before Christmas in Nikolai Gogol’s dark ode called Christmas Eve.
-The devil absconds with the moon hidden in his pocket.
+Devilry and mischief pervades a cold winter holiday night in Nikolai Gogol’s magical ode called The Night Before Christmas.
+A dark entity absconds with the moon hidden in his pocket.
 Thereafter, he roams around tormenting people as he pleases.

 Sisters Valentina and Zinaida Brumberg animation from 1951, with English subtitles.

 A Dark Winter’s Tale: The Night Before Christmas

 The devil decides to punish the village blacksmith, Vakula, for painting hideous portraits of him in the church.
 Vakula is in love with Oksana, but she will have nothing to do with him.
 Vakula, however, is determined to win her over, even if it means battling the devil.
 Things get complicated after the devil creates a snowstorm…

 “The last day before Christmas had passed.
 A clear winter night had come; the stars peeped out; the moon rose majestically in the sky to light good people and all the world so that all might enjoy singing kolyadki and praising the Lord.
 It was freezing harder than in the morning, but it was so still that the crunch of the snow under the boot could be heard half a mile away.
 Not one group of lads had appeared under the cottage windows yet; only the moon peeped in at them stealthily as though calling to the girls who were dressing up in their best to make haste and run out on the crunching snow.
 At that moment smoke rose in puffs from a cottage chimney and passed like a cloud over the sky, and a witch, astride a broomstick, rose up in the air together with the smoke…”